 In our post, Ultimate Guide to Visiting Ancient Rome, we tell you all the ins and outs of visiting the major sites of Ancient Rome, including the Colosseum, Palatine Hill, and the Forum, all of which are awesome things to do in Rome.

-It’s much more fun to get down in the tunnels and experience the Colosseum like a gladiator would have!
-So don your favorite gladiator outfit, complete with sword and shield, and get ready to see the Colosseum on a totally different level than most tourists (literally, you will be able to go to the lower levels that are off limits to the general public).
+It’s much more fun to get down in the tunnels and experience the Colosseum as a gladiator would have!
+So don your favorite gladiator outfit, complete with sword and shield, and get ready to see the Colosseum on a totally different level than most tourists (literally, you will be able to go to the lower levels that are off-limits to the general public).

 3. Walk in Caesar’s Footsteps in the Forum-Get Your Roman Forum Tickets

 Literally, you are walking where Caesar walked when you step foot into the Roman Forum.
 The Roman Forum was the center of life in the city.
 Here you would have found political, commercial, and religious activities taking place on a daily basis.

 If you booked the underground tour mentioned above, then your guide will walk you through the Roman Forum as well, explaining the significance of this area and the buildings.

 4. Take in the Amazing Views From Palatine Hill

 I mean, this is where you would have wanted to live if you could afford it also.
 The hill allowed you to be above the dirt and squalor below while also giving you some amazing views of the sights below including the Colosseum and the Forum.
-Pretty sweet digs!

 We go into more detail on visiting Palatine Hill in our post, Ultimate Guide to Visiting Ancient Rome.